 Still clutching the sack in my hand, I opened it up and discovered two large coffees and two pastries.

 “Give me that!” she said, almost shouting as she grabbed the sack out of my hand.
-“Look, this coffee is still hot.
-He must have just been here.”
+“Look!
+This fuckin’ coffee’s still hot.
+He must’ve just been here.”
 She was visibly shaking.

 “Quite the gentleman to deliver breakfast, doncha think?”

 “Well, what the hell do you expect from a smartass?”

 “You can’t leave now,” she said as she walked over and slumped down into an overstuffed chair.
 She dropped the bag on the floor.
 The coffee almost tipped over onto the carpet.

 “Seriously?
 Will he try to hurt you if I go?”

 “No… not right away anyhow.
 It’s you… You!
 He’ll be after you!
 Dammit to Fuck!”